eubbc-digital/Book4RLab/examples/remoteLab/README.md

 Run `docker-compose up --build` to build a remote lab example on port 4300.

-Navigate to http://localhost:4300 in your web browser to visualize a basic UI for the remote lab.
+Navigate to `http://localhost:4300` in your web browser to visualize a basic UI for the remote lab.

+Check the [Book4Lab wiki](https://github.com/eubbc-digital/Book4RLab/wiki) for more information about creating a booking service for remote labs.

 ## Remote lab example